akuklev/akuklev/synthetic-types.md

 To have a mathematically sound type system, one has to accept the existence of open types of functions `A -> B` (where `A` is an infinite type) which are inhabited by constructively definable functions from `A` to `B`, but not limited to them.
 The only thing one can be sure, is that such a function can be applied to a value of type `A` and yields a value of type `B`, otherwise an kind of “open-world assumption” applies.

 Non-closed synthetic types are just like synthetic types, but the constructors are allowed to have parameters of open types (primarily `A -> B`).
 The types of exact reals `Real` and partial computations `℧(T)` can be expressed as non-closed synthetic types employing parameters of the kind `A -> B`.
 This also allows to define such complicated mathematicians' types as computable reals, computable functions `Comp(A, B)`, continious functions `𝒞(A, B)`, borel functions `𝔅(A, B)` measurable functions `Meas(A, B)`, etc.

+Another kind of Non-Closed Synthetic Types arise when the functions defined simultaneously with their domain in inductive-inductive types are allowed to be kind-valued.
+Such extention is known as fibered inductive types (or large inductive-inductive-recursion).
+Since kinds are inherently open virtual types, resulting synthetic types are non-closed as well.
+This extension allows defining universes and abstract syntax trees for languages with extensible type systems.
+In particular, such types are capable of capturing abstract syntax of their host language, which is known as “language eating itself”.